Watch Our Video About 1098-T Tuition Statements

 Need help logging in to Heartland ECSI?
 Please call 866-428-1098, Monday – Friday, 7:30am – 8:00pm EST.

-There are several reasons why you may not automatically receive a 1098-T form.
-These reasons include the following:
+There are several reasons why you may not automatically receive a 1098-T form, including the following:

-*In order for you to receive a 1098-T, you must submit a modified W-9S form (PDF) and send it along with your request for a 1098T to the Office of the Registrar.
+*In order for you to receive a 1098-T, you must submit a modified W-9S form (PDF) and send it along with your request for a 1098-T to the UB Registrar.

 The IRS requires schools to report only payments of qualified tuition and related expenses for the calendar year (date the payment was posted on student account).
 The IRS does not consider the following items to be qualified expenses: courses involving sports, games, or hobbies (unless part of a degree program), dining/meal plan charges, health insurance, disability insurance fees (even if required; excluded by statute), housing charges, late payment fees, library fines, loan processing fees, orientation fees, parking permits, parking fines, student health fees, transportation fees (if providing individual benefit).

-For more information on IRS qualified tuition and related expenses, please go to IRS.gov.
+For more information on IRS qualified tuition and related expenses, please visit IRS.gov.

 You did not have any Payments of IRS qualified charges (Box 1) and/or financial aid and scholarships (Box 5) that posted during the tax year to report.